Rhode Island Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Rhode Island

-Rhode Island lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Rhode Island lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Rhode Island requires written notice to end a month-to-month lease.